codeAdrian/SlinkyFrontendToolbox/README.md

 Gulp config is handled by the `gulp.config.js` located in the parent folder.
 Following definitions can be found there:

-*   File input and output paths
+-   File input and output paths
-*   File suffixes
+-   File suffixes
-*   PostCSS Compiler & Plugins config
+-   PostCSS Compiler & Plugins config
-*   Autoprefixer config
+-   Autoprefixer config
-*   Spritesheet generator config
-*   Favicon generator config
+-   Favicon generator config

 #### Note